Practivio/amazon/content/products/kenmore-29-front-load-gas-dryer-with-wrinkle-guard-and-70-cubic-ft-total-capacity-white-B07DCC6553/index.md

 ---
 title: "Kenmore 29\" Front Load Gas Dryer with Wrinkle Guard and 7.0 Cubic Ft.
 Total Capacity, White"
-description: "haier 2.0 cu ft front load washer dryer combo hlc1700axw: Data-driven within Balanced Choice ranking using the Practivio Score™.
-Positioned by quality, value,…"
+description: "best washer and gas dryer 2022: Data-driven within Balanced Choice ranking using the Practivio Score™.
+Positioned by quality, value, demand, findability, momen…"
-keywords: ["haier 2.0 cu ft front load washer dryer combo hlc1700axw"]
+keywords: ["best washer and gas dryer 2022"]
-seo_title: "haier 2.0 cu ft front load washer dryer combo hlc1700axw — Smart Buy Balanced Choice (2025)"
+seo_title: "best washer and gas dryer 2022 — Smart Buy Balanced Choice (2025)"
 canonicalURL: "/products/kenmore-29-front-load-gas-dryer-with-wrinkle-guard-and-70-cubic-ft-total-capacity-white-B07DCC6553/"
 ---

-**🏆 Practivio Score™:** 673 — _Smart Buy_
+**🏆 Practivio Score™:** 230 — _Smart Buy_

-*If you're comparing **haier 2.0 cu ft front load washer dryer combo hlc1700axw**, **[Kenmore 29" Front Load Gas Dryer with Wrinkle Guard and 7.0 Cubic Ft.
+*If you're comparing **best washer and gas dryer 2022**, **[Kenmore 29" Front Load Gas Dryer with Wrinkle Guard and 7.0 Cubic Ft.
 Total Capacity, White](https://www.amazon.com/dp/B07DCC6553?tag=practivio-20)** is a strong alternative to put on your shortlist.*
 ### Quick take
 [Shop “Kenmore 29" Front Load Gas Dryer with Wrinkle Guard and 7.0 Cubic Ft.
 Total Capacity, White” on Amazon](https://www.amazon.com/dp/B07DCC6553?tag=practivio-20)
-Ranked **13 out of 272**, this Combination Washers & Dryers belongs to the **Balanced Choice tier** of Combination Washers & Dryerses.
+Ranked **17 out of 93**, this Washers & Dryers belongs to the **Balanced Choice tier** of Washers & Dryerses.
 Practivio recommends it as a **Smart Buy**.

 ### What the signals indicate
-Price: 165 out of 272 (top 61% lowest-priced).
+Price: 46 out of 93 (top 50% lowest-priced).
-Reviews: 37 out of 272 (top 14% in review volume).
+Reviews: 29 out of 93 (top 32% in review volume).
-Rating: 127 out of 272 (top 47% by star rating).
+Rating: 50 out of 93 (top 54% by star rating).
-Demand: 85 out of 272 (top 32% by buyer demand this month).
+Demand: 49 out of 93 (top 53% by buyer demand this month).

 ### Position in tier
 All comparisons are limited to this tier.

 ### How it compares to the Hidden Gem
-The current Hidden Gem in Balanced Choice carries a Practivio Score™ of 702.00.
+The current Hidden Gem in Balanced Choice carries a Practivio Score™ of 268.00.
-This pick trails the Hidden Gem by 29.00 points.
+This pick trails the Hidden Gem by 38.00 points.
 Use this as a benchmark when weighing trade-offs within the same tier.

-See the Hidden Gem on Amazon → [View listing](https://www.amazon.com/dp/B0D4282T95?tag=practivio-20)
+See the Hidden Gem on Amazon → [View listing](https://www.amazon.com/dp/B097H2FVNZ?tag=practivio-20)

 ### FAQ: Inclusion criteria
 Every product is screened against baseline measures.